Our TeamFarewell Harbour Lodge boasts a talented pool of deeply passionate guides and lodge staff who all contribute to our success as a team.

 He began laying the foundation for Bones Bay Lodge in 2009 to fulfill his passion for the BC west coast wilderness while simultaneously continuing his sales career in the commercial trailer sales sector.
 In 2015 he started his own commercial trailer sales company in partnership with a colleague in Spokane Washington called Inland Pacific Trailer Sales.
 Ryne, a dual US/Canadian citizen, has been married to Rebecca Brockway for 27 years and they have 4 grown children and a home in Spokane, Washington.

-Kelli began working for Spirit Bear Lodge in 2010 in reservations and operations support.
-She is now happy to focus her experience, time and energy on Farewell Harbour Lodge - a place she hopes will inspire guests to connect with themselves, each other and nature.
+Kelli began working for Spirit Bear Lodge in 2010 in reservations and operations support and she brings this experience with her to Farewell Harbour Lodge.
+She divides her time between the lodge and home/office in Comox.
+She hopes that a visit to Farewell Harbour Lodge will inspire guests to connect with themselves, each other and nature.
 In doing so, she hopes it will help foster a commitment to living more sustainably on our beautiful, fragile planet.

 Lindsay Pettis - GUIDE